deandevl/RcensusPkg/cran-comments.md

 * Some functions will require a Census Bureau key
 * Some tests and examples may require more than 5 seconds Census Bureau download and processing time.

+* Patch 0.1.2 reflects a reworded Title and expanded Description paragraph in the DESCRIPTION file.